RavenJ72/WalletPlayerService/README.md

 It involves creating different layers, handling input and output, and providing user-friendly functionality for managing player accounts.

 ### Note to Reviewers
-This project serves as a demonstration of the applicant's skills and understanding of software architecture and development.
 It is a simple but functional console application.
-The codebase follows good practices in terms of layer separation, documentation, and testing.
-The README.MD provides clear instructions on how to run the application.
-The applicant's ability to work with collections and create a user-friendly console interface is also showcased.
-In this project I tried to implement some simple app to log work time.
-I tried to make it not too complex so it's behaviour is not perfect but should be good example from architectural point.
+When the system is launched, an 'admin' account is automatically created.
+Login: ADMIN
+Password: ADMIN

 ## Building and running